 Opt for a sightseeing cruise of Biscayne Bay, which provides amazing views of some of the top sites in the area, like the Venetian Islands, the Miami Herald Building, American Airlines Arena, and more.

-Or if you’d prefer to explore a different side of a nature, why not choose a trip to the gorgeous Everglades?
+If you’d prefer to explore a different side of a nature, why not choose a trip to the gorgeous Everglades?
+Everyone will want to catch a glimpse of those famous gators — even if there’s a bit of a fright factor going on there!

-An airboat trip is a great way to enjoy the water while combining the natural beauty of the wilderness with a chance to see some of Florida’s most famous critters!
+A thorough tour is a great way to enjoy the water while combining the natural beauty of the wilderness with a chance to see some of Florida’s most famous critters.
+Embark on a trip that departs from Miami for maximum convenience.

 The nearby Bayfront Park also has a lot to explore, from the beautiful fountain to amphitheaters and open-air pavilions.
 There may be an event or two going on during your stay, so be sure to check it out for any outdoor concerts or plays!